 building representative neurovascular models using stem cells

-understanding cellular function and disease mechanisms using genetic engineering approaches
+understanding neurovascular function and disease mechanisms using genetic engineering and high throughput screening

 Building CNS tissue models using human induced pluripotent stem cells (iPSCs)

 Animal models of CNS disease can provide excellent insights into causative mechanisms, but therapies that are successful in rodents too often fail in human trials.
 Moreover, animal models are inherently low throughput for identifying effective therapeutic candidates.
 Human induced pluripotent stem cells (iPSCs), which grow indefinitely in culture and can be coaxed to form any cell type found in the human body, have been hailed as a potential alternative to animal models.
 For our purposes, iPSCs can produce an unlimited supply of human cells found in the vascularized CNS, including brain microvascular endothelial cells (BMECs), pericytes, neurons, astrocytes, oligodendrocytes, and microglia.
 We are interested in using a number of engineering techniques and classical differentiation methods to effectively build representative CNS models from iPSCs.
 Ultimately, these models will be used for applications in drug screening and disease modeling.

 Improving the specificity of molecular targeting

 Signaling pathways are incredibly complex, yet have surprising redundancy.
 For example, the >30 members of the transforming growth factor beta (TGFβ) superfamily signal through only 7 type I and 5 type II receptors that form homomeric or heteromeric complexes which dictate how the signal is processed.
 So, for example, if we want to use a TGFβ protein for a therapeutic purpose, how do we ensure that it only signals through the appropriate receptor complex that generates the desired response?
-To address this problem, we are developing advanced in vitro selection techniques to isolate molecular modulators of specific soluble proteins and cell surface receptors.
+To address this problem, we are developing new in vitro selection workflows to isolate biomolecules with high affinity and specificity against soluble proteins and cell surface receptors.
 While our immediate interests apply to the CNS and brain drug delivery, we anticipate these technologies could be applied to numerous diseases or used to intimately probe biological function.

 Conditionally-fluorescent molecular biosensors